pfSense

 Pros

-• Zero licensing cost for Community Edition — all core features included free
+• Zero licensing cost for Community Edition.
+All core features included free

 • Runs on commodity x86 hardware, virtual machines, or cloud instances